Jona1302/HyprDotfiles/README.md

 5. You can chainge A to a keybind you like.

-6. bind = $mainMod, A, exec, ~/.config/rofi/launchers/type-1/launcher.sh you can chainge the type to: type-1 to type type-7 and all in between.
+6. bind = $mainMod, A, exec, ~/.config/rofi/launchers/type-1/launcher.sh you can chainge the type to: type-1 to type type-7 and all in between for other themes.